zenglenn42/utbc2019-hw-13-doppelganger/README.md

     $.ajax()
 ```

-I feel it sets up a slippery slope that will lure me with its siren call into DOM manipulation, complicating my efforts to leverage virtual-DOM based technologies that could improve the user experience down the road.
+I feel it sets up a slippery slope that will lure me with its siren call into DOM manipulation, complicating my efforts to leverage virtual-DOM based technologies (like React) that could improve the user experience down the road.

 Who knows, maybe one day I'll feel the same way about 3rd party virtual-DOM manipulators as I do about jQuery. :D